joaosds/nematic-learning/README.md

  pip install -r requirements.txt
  ```
  ## Runtime
 Typical install time should not exceed a few minutes.
-Runtime should not exceed a few minutes when using only testdatasets to reproduce the plots in the paper.
+Runtime should not also not exceed a few minutes when using only test datasets to reproduce the plots in the paper.

 To train and create datasets from scratch is typically dependent on your hardware configuration.
 We used the set of clusters from the University of Innsbruck (UIBK) (https://www.uibk.ac.at/th-physik/howto/hpc/regulus.html) for (i) producing the datasets and (ii) training the ML models.
 For each run, we typically reserve 40GB of RAM.
 The specific CPU from the clusters depends on their availability.
 Although we did not test the computational cost systematically, we also ran the codes on two personal computers A and B which can
 represent low and high-end performing cases with the following hardware: